Cognigy/Documentation/docs/live-agent/settings/account-settings.md

 - A conversation is created.
 - A conversation is assigned to you.
-- You are mentioned in conversation.
+- You are mentioned in a conversation.
-- You receive a message an assigned conversation.
+- You receive a message in an assigned conversation.

 To unlock the event options, activate the **Enable overriding email notification preferences** setting.
-The event options you set apply to all human agents of your organization account and overrides individual agents' [Profile settings](../profile-settings.md#notifications).
+The event options you set apply to all human agents of your organization account and override individual agents' [Profile settings](../profile-settings.md#notifications).

 ### Notification Sound

-For audio notifications, you can configure the notification sound.
 To configure the notification sound, follow these steps:

 1. Go to **Settings > Account Settings**.
 2. From the **Sound** drop-down menu in the **Notification Sound** section, select one of the following options: